-- 26. Recusal by members of governing body.-A member of a governing body must withdraw from a meeting of the governing body for the duration of the discussion and decisionmaking on any issue in which the member has a personal interest. - 27.
-Reimbursement of members of governing body.-(1) Necessary expenses incurred by a member of a governing body in the performance of his or her duties may be reimbursed by the governing body. - (2) No member of a governing body may be remunerated in any way for the performance of his or her duties. - 28.
-Election of members of governing body.-Subject to this Act and any applicable provincial law, the Member of the Executive Council must, by notice in the Provincial Gazette, determine- - (a) the term of office of members and officebearers of a governing body; - (b) the designation of an officer to conduct the process for the nomination and election of members of the governing body; - (c) the procedure for the disqualification or removal of a member of the governing body or the dissolution of a governing body, for sufficient reason in each case; - (d) the procedure for the filling of a vacancy on the governing body; - (e) guidelines for the achievement of the highest practicable level of representativity of members of the governing body; - (f) a formula or formulae for the calculation of the number of members of the governing body to be elected in each of the categories referred to in section 23 (2), but such formula or formulae must provide reasonable representation for each category and must be capable of application to the different sizes and circumstances of public schools; and - (g) any other matters necessary for the election, appointment or assumption of office of members of the governing body. - 29.
-Officebearers of governing bodies.-(1) A governing body must, from amongst its members, elect office bearers, who must include at least a chairperson, a treasurer and a secretary. - (2) Only a parent member of a governing body who is not employed at the public school may serve as the chairperson of the governing body. - (3) In the case of a public school for learners with special education needs any member of the governing body elected from the categories of persons referred to in section 24 (1) (a), (e), (f), (g), (h) and (i) may serve as the chairperson of that governing body.
+- (a) the term of office of members and office-bearers of a governing body; - (b) the designation of an officer to conduct the process for the nomination and election of members of the governing body; - (c) the procedure for the disqualification or removal of a member of the governing body or the dissolution of a governing body, for sufficient reason in each case; - (d) the procedure for the filling of a vacancy on the governing body; - (e) guidelines for the achievement of the highest practicable level of representativity of members of the governing body; - (f) a formula or formulae for the calculation of the number of members of the governing body to be elected in each of the categories referred to in section 23(2), but such formula or formulae must provide reasonable representation for each category and must be capable of application to the different sizes and circumstances of public schools; and - (g) any other matters necessary for the election, appointment or assumption of office of members of the governing body.

+29. Office-bearers of governing bodies

+- (1) A governing body must, from amongst its members, elect office-bearers, who must include at least a chairperson, a treasurer and a secretary. - (a) Only a parent member of a governing body who is not employed at the public school may serve as the chairperson of the governing body. - (b) Where reasonably practicable, only a parent member of a governing body who is not employed at the public school may serve as the chairperson of the finance committee of that public school.